 Raj HC tells Speaker not to act against Pilot, rebels until Tuesday

 Jaipur, July 17: The Rajasthan High Court on Friday directed the state Assembly Speaker not to take any action on rebel Sachin Pilot's camp till Tuesday 5.30 pm.
-The court said it would resume hearing on Monday 10 am.
+The court said it would resume hearing on Monday at 10 am.
 The Speaker was expected to take up the matter at 5 pm today.

 The Rajasthan Speaker had issued notices to Sachin Pilot and 18 other rebel Congress MLAs after the party sought their disqualification from the state assembly.